DerGuru/The-Resonant/New Chapters/Part2/P2-02_Calibration_and_Misalignment.md

 "RAE helps with that.
 She's showing me how to focus on specific frequencies, tune out the rest."

-He practiced that—narrowing his awareness to just metal objects.
+He practiced thatâ€”narrowing his awareness to just metal objects.
 Then ceramic.
 Then living presences.

 Mrs. Amari opened her door two units down, spotted them, and smiled.
 "Practicing something?"